Katelin Walling, Managing Editor

 I participated in Boy Scout activities, Dad was the troop leader, and I hated Girl Scouts because they never went camping, hiking, or shot BB guns or archery (I have my own compound and recurve bows and was the best shot at Boy Scout Camp!).
 I went lake fishing in the spring and summer, ice fishing in the winter, hunting in the fall, and camping in all seasons.

 Clearly I'm a trendsetter—I was a hipster way before it was the cool thing to do.

 While we spent virtually every nice weekend and most of the summer doing the outdoor activities previously mentioned, there was still plenty of time for me to do the typical girly things, like play dress up, pretend house and school, and dolls—my brothers’ G.I.
 Joes usually kidnapped Barbie and held her for ransom—and paint my nails.

 My entire childhood was spent around creative people, which is why I’m obsessed with DIY.
 When I was really young and Dad was on deployment in the Navy, Mom made things, like wooden wreaths, and sold them at craft fairs, and quilted; both my grandmothers knit and crochet; Dad used to cross-stitch and is a carpenter.
-We remodeled our entire house over the course of five years—I now know how to do anything from basic electrical and plumbing and framing rooms to hanging drywall and laying wood flooring.
+We remodeled our entire house over the course of 5 years—I now have the basic working knowledge to do anything from electric and plumbing and framing rooms to hanging drywall and laying wood flooring.

 From a very early age, I was so obsessed with motorcycles that I wanted to get my motorcycle license—I still do.
 Dad even made me and my brothers a rocking Harley instead of a rocking horse.